Ralph Arnold Russo

 From WWII Archives

-Ralph Arnold Russo was a US Army soldier who served in the E Company, 2nd Battalion, 115th Infantry Regiment, 29th Infantry Division as a mortar gunner on Omaha Beach on 6 June 1944.
+Ralph Arnold Russo was a US Army soldier who served in the E Company, 2nd Battalion, 115th Infantry Regiment, 29th Infantry Division (United States) as a mortar gunner on Omaha Beach on 6 June 1944.
 He would reach the rank of Private 1st Class.

 Before birth